F{\AE}RDXEL: An Expert System for Danish Traffic Law: Interface

 \section{Interface}

-We now showcase the interface of \CoolToolName{} step by step from the perspective of a user.
-Our focus is on displaying explanations in an understandable way and allowing users to navigate them, and our prototype has only a minimalistic interface providing these capabilities.
+We now showcase the interface of \CoolToolName{} from the perspective of a user, using the case introduced in the previous section (Section~\ref{sec:explain}).
+Our focus is on displaying explanations in an understandable way and allowing users to navigate them.
+Currently our prototype has only a minimalistic interface providing these capabilities.

-We do not include actual screenshots, but redrawings of the actual interface.
-This is done for two reasons.
-First, the actual displayed window is relatively large, making the text unreadable after scaling; by redrawing we can exacerbate details, enhancing the descriptions of the interface.
-Secondly, the actual interface is in Danish, and thus largely unintelligible to someone without knowledge of the Danish language.
+We do not include actual screenshots, but instead redrawings of the interface.
+This is done both to exacerbate details and because the actual interface is in Danish.
+For illustration, we use the case presented in the previous section.

-To illustrate our interface, we will be using the case presented in the previous section.
-On system startup, \CoolToolName{} displays the interface shown in Figure~\ref{fig:i0}(a).
+Figure~\ref{fig:zero} shows the interface after all facts about the case have been entered and Figure~\ref{fig:first} after the reasoning algorithm has been run.
 The left side of the interface displays the facts entered for the case, and the right side shows answers and explanations to queries.
-The user can enter facts about a traffic law case in the red box under ``Insert Facts'' in the top left corner.
-Figure~\ref{fig:i0}(b) shows the fact \rules{Road(road1)} being entered into the system.

-Facts are written in Datalog using predefined predicates.
-Entered facts are stored in the system and shown in the blue box on the left side.
-Figure~\ref{fig:i2}(a) shows the fact \rules{Road(road1)} already has been entered into the system and the fact \rules{Sign(sign)} is currently being entered.

-Figure~\ref{fig:i2}(b) shows both the fact \rules{Road(road1)} and the fact \rules{Sign(sign)} in the blue box on the left side.
-This shows the user that both facts have been entered into the system.

-Figure~\ref{fig:i4}(a) shows the interface after all facts about a traffic law case have been entered into the system.
-Tests using public traffic law cases have shown that the number of facts in a traffic law case often exceeds the number of lines in the blue box, in which case the blue box becomes scrollable.
-A fact can be removed by clicking on it.

-Pushing the dark blue ``Query'' button at the bottom will run the reasoning algorithm, after which the answers that have been found are shown in the green box on the right side (Figure~\ref{fig:i4}(b)).
+All facts are entered using the red box under ``Insert Facts'', and must be written in Datalog using the predefined predicates.
+Entered facts are shown in the blue box on the left side, and can be removed again by clicking them.
+The reasoning algorithm runs the query \rules{BrokenLaw(P,X,T)} on the entered facts when the dark blue ``Query'' button is pressed, after which the answers that have been found are shown in the green box on the right side.

-Clicking on an answer will select it, and replace the right side of the window with a list of immediate explanations (the child nodes of the root in the tree generated by the query, Figure~\ref{fig:i6}(a)).
+Clicking on an answer selects it, and replaces the right side of the window with a list of immediate explanations (the child nodes of the root in the tree generated by the query, Figure~\ref{fig:second}).
 At this point the yellow ``Back'' button in the top right corner becomes active, allowing the user to reverse the last selection performed in the green box.